grahamnscp/ansible-ddc-deploy-centos7/README.md

 It was developed using a Centos 7.3 AMI but should work with RHEL 7.3 also.

-Docker EE versions used at time of deploy are:
+Docker EE versions used at time of development where:
-  * engine 17.03-ee
+  * docker-ee-17.03.2.ee.4-1.el7.centos.x86_64
   * UCP 2.1.4
   * DTR 2.2.5

-First polulate the following files with your specific values:
+### First populate the following files and parameters as required;

+  * files/docker_subscription.lic - needs populating with your licence file contents

+  * params.sh -
+    * has variables to access AWS hosts,
+    * the UCP_ADMIN_PASSWORD is what you want your DDC admin password to be
+    * Add your DOCKER_EE_URL as per standard Docker Store setup
+    * Set required versions of UCP and DTR ex.
+2.1.4 and 2.2.5

+  * terraform/terraform.tfvars - contains your AWS access key and secret values
+    * note: the key_name is the name of your AWS key without the .pem extension

-Then run:
+### To run:

+#### Terraform:

+This script performs a terraform apply in the terraform sub-directory and then generates an Ansible hosts file

 ```bash
    $ ./run-terrform.sh
 ```

+#### Ansible Playbook:

-Check the generated Ansible *hosts* file looks good and then run the playbook:
+Please check that the generated Ansible **hosts** file looks good and then run the playbook:

-Run command:

 ```bash
    $ ansible-playbook -i hosts -s site.yml